 Adventure Hike Field Session (1 day): This is an opportunity to continue to practice the skills learned at the Skills Session in an outdoor, but relatively easy-going terrain.
 Objectives of this field session include a lot of skills practice, building team cohesion, and emphasizing and assessing physical fitness.

 Rock Field Session(s) (2 days total): Two days of outdoor learning and practice of rock climbing skills on outdoor rock.
-These two days of training may be held on a single weekend (with group camping), or may be broken up into two individual field session days.
+These two days of training typically occur on a single weekend (with group camping), or may be broken up into two individual field session days.
 This depends on the specific team.

-Snow Field Session (2 day): This two-day field session includes an overnight camping experience in the alpine.
-You will learn and practice snow skills, and alpine camping skills, in realistic snow climbing terrain.
+Alpine Snow Camping Field Session (Optional, 2 days): This optional two-day field session includes an overnight camping experience in the alpine.
+You will learn and practice alpine snow camping skills in realistic snow climbing terrain.
 As a secondary goal, this field session may include a climb to the summit (e.g. Mt.
 Adams).

 Upcoming Class Information

-Time Commitment: High–IAC requires full commitment to 3 weekends of activity.
+Time Commitment: High–IAC requires full commitment to four weekends of activity.

-Duration: Moderate–IAC takes place over a maximum period of 4 weeks.
+Duration: Moderate–IAC takes place over a maximum period of eight weeks.